Jeznar/GitRepo/Work_Log.md

 23.04.16 Created **Kasimir's Dusk Elf Dagger** that does extra damage on a critical and radiant damage to undead.

+23.04.17 **Hide** action created.
+Applies a CE named Hidden with description modified to have the check result.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)